xzhuo/orthologusLTR/README.md

 # orthologusLTR
-branch for the retrovirology paper, with specific repeat library
+branch for the PLOSpathogen paper, with specific repeat library